Moily ministry

 Moily ministry was the Council of Ministers in Karnataka, a state in South India headed by M. Veerappa Moily that was formed after S. Bangarappa submitted resignation.

-In the government headed by M. Veerappa Moily, the Chief Minister was from INC. Apart from the CM, there were Deputy Chief Minister and other ministers in the government.
+In the government headed by M. Veerappa Moily, the Chief Minister was from Indian National Congress party.
+Apart from the CM, there were Deputy Chief Minister and other ministers in the government.

 Tenure of the Government

 In 1989, Indian National Congress emerged victorious and Veerendra Patil was elected as leader of the Party, hence sworn in as CM in 1989.
 A year later he submitted resignation and President's Rule was imposed and S. Bangarappa sworn in as Chief Minister later.
 In 1992 S. Bangarappa submitted resignation and M. Veerappa Moily was elected as CM and S. M. Krishna was picked as Deputy Chief Minister.
 The ministry was dissolved when Indian National Congress lost badly in 1994 elections and H. D. Deve Gowda became the Chief Minister.